-The NPA is a soft rubber or plastic uncuffed tube that provides a conduit for airflow between the nares and the pharynx.
-It is used as an alternative to an OPA in patients who need a basic airway management adjunct.
-Unlike the oral airway, NPAs may be used in conscious or semiconscious patients (patients with intact cough and gag reflex).
+The nasopharyngeal airway (NPA) is a soft rubber or plastic un-cuffed tube that provides a conduit for airflow between the nares and the pharynx.
+It is used as an alternative to an OPA in persons who need a basic airway management adjunct.
+Unlike the oral airway, NPAs may be used in conscious or semiconscious persons (persons with intact cough and gag reflex).
 The NPA is indicated when insertion of an OPA is technically difficult or dangerous.
-Use caution or avoid placing NPAs in a patient with obvious facial fractures.
+Use caution or avoid placing NPAs in a person with obvious facial fractures.

-- Only use an OPA in unresponsive patients with NO cough or gag reflex.
+- Only use an OPA in unresponsive persons with no cough or gag reflex.
 Otherwise, OPA can stimulate vomiting, aspiration, and laryngeal spasm.

-- An NPA can be used in conscious patient with intact cough and gag reflex.
-However, use carefully in patients with facial trauma because of risk of displacement.
+- An NPA can be used in conscious persons with intact cough and gag reflex.
+However, use carefully in persons with facial trauma because of risk of displacement.

-- Remember the patient is not receiving 100% oxygen while suctioning.
+- Keep in mind that the person is not receiving 100% oxygen while suctioning.
 Interrupt suctioning and administer oxygen if any change in monitoring parameters is observed during suctioning.